chrisisth/PokemonGo-Automate-Flows/README.md

 This flow is designed to continually re-add you to the raid lobby before the countdown expires in Pokemon Go.
 The idea is to make your presence in the raid visible to others in the hope that they will join.
 Like the other flows, it is activated by pressing the volume down button.
 To stop the flow, press the volume up button.

 **TL;DR:**
-This flow re-adds you to the Pokémon Go raid lobby repeatedly before the countdown ends, aiming to signal your presence to others.
+This flow re-adds you to the Pokémon Go raid lobby repeatedly before the countdown ends, aiming to signal your presence to others.<br/>
 **TL;DR:DE**
 Dieser Flow fügt Sie wiederholt der Raid-Lobby in Pokémon Go hinzu, bevor der Countdown endet, mit dem Ziel, Ihre Anwesenheit anderen zu signalisieren.